-Employee Benefits Liability—also referred to as Employee Benefits Liability Insurance, Employee Liability Insurance, or EBL—protects the business holding the liability policy against errors or omissions which were made regarding an employee’s benefit plans.
-Most claims revolve around clerical errors:
+Employee Benefits Liability (EBL)—also referred to as Employee Benefits Liability Insurance, Employee Liability Insurance—protects the business holding the liability policy against an error or omission that was made regarding the administration of employee benefit plans.
+Most claims revolve around clerical errors such as:

 - Where the employee is not added to their benefit plans

 - The employee is added to the wrong benefits, OR

 - The employee is accidentally deleted from coverage altogether